 “We’ve been to Body and Soul for 4 years and the kids love it!
 There is a lovely wooded area when you can wander around and you’ll happen upon all kinds of quirky entertainment.
 The Soul Kids area is great for the younger ones and because it’s contained within a walled garden, it is beautifully sheltered and safe.
 We’re going again this year and we can’t wait – the count down is on!” – Paul

 One of Ireland’s most popular festivals, this year’s Electric Picnic takes place at Stradbally Estate, Co.
-Laois Friday 2nd – Sunday 4th September with lcd soundsystem, New Order, Lana Del Rey and The Chemical Brothers topping the bill this year.
+Laois Friday 1st – Sunday 3rd September 2017 with The xx, A Tribe Called Quest and Duran Duran topping the bill this year (and Chaka Khan for all you 80s fans!!).

 The “Soul Kids” children’s area is a wonderland for children and has a reception for babies, toddlers and children up to 12.
 It is programmed with all sorts of creative workshops, kids yoga, chill out space for parents, and games.